-To phone Rio from outside Brazil, dial your international access code, then 55 (Brazil’s country code), 21 (Rio’s area code) and the number.
+To phone Rio from outside Brazil, dial your international-access code, then 55 (Brazil’s country code), 21 (Rio’s area code) and the number.

-To make a local collect call, dial 9090, then the number.
+To make a local collect call, dial 9090, then the numbers.
 For calls to other cities, dial 0, then the code of your selected long-distance carrier, then the two-digit area code, followed by the local number.
 You need to choose a long-distance carrier that covers both the place you are calling from and the place you’re calling to.
 Carriers advertise their codes in areas where they’re prominent, but you can usually use Embratel (code 21) or Telemar (code 31) nationwide.

 To make an intercity collect call, dial 9 before the 0xx (the ‘xx’ representing the two-digit carrier as explained above, ie ‘21’, ‘31’ or a host of other Brazilian carriers).
 A recorded message in Portuguese will ask you to say your name and where you’re calling from, after the tone.

 Local SIM cards can be used in unlocked European and Australian phones, and in US phones on the GSM network.

 The celular (cell phone) is ubiquitous in Rio.
 Cell phones have nine-digit numbers beginning with 9.

 Brazil uses the GSM 850/900/1800/1900 network, which is compatible with North America, Europe and Australia, but the country’s 4G LTE network runs on 2500/2690 (for now), which is not compatible with many North American and European smartphones.